- How to work with Formula analysis?

 Returns a series consisting of the first or the last observation number of a series.
 This is used to select or adjust a value at a specific point in time.

 Returns a series of the month (1-12) for each observation.
-This is useful as part of a more complex formula, that requires you to identify specific months.
+This helps as with a more complex formula, which requires you to identify specific months.